 Considering the common point here, the proportion of the dangerous gas in the air gives a clue about the danger.
 Therefore, the most basic way of specifying the amount is vol. % (volume percent).
 Since the volume of gases varies greatly under pressure and temperature, unless otherwise specified in vol. %, volume ratios are specified based on the gas mixture at 20°C temperature and sea level air pressure.
 (15°C – 25°C in some sources.)

-For example, when the gas mixture of earth’s is spoken of (78.09% nitrogen, 20.95% oxygen, 0.93% argon), it is implying the volume ratios of the gases in the troposphere, which is the lowest layer.
-In the upper layers, these mixing ratios change with pressure and temperature.
+For example, when talking about the gases in the earth’s atmosphere, the volume ratios of the gases in the lowest layer, the troposphere, are given, such as 78.09% nitrogen, 20.95% oxygen, 0.93% argon.
+In the upper layers, these mixing ratios also change with pressure and temperature.

 It is an abbreviation for “parts per million”.
 Similar to the percentage (%) that is frequently used, the ppm measure is not a dimensional measurement unit like kg or L, but a dimensionless measure that indicates the ratio of substances in mixtures to the whole mixture.
 For example, it is used to indicate a proportional measure not as “there is 1 liter of gas in the air”, but as “one millionth of the air consists of this gas”.